Cryptographic Algorithms

 - Read the key, and number the letters of the key as per their appearance in the alphabet.

-- Encryption divided into 3 parts:
+- Encryption divided into 3 parts:- Preparing the key

 - Preparing plain text